Entropy and the Link Action in the Causal Set Path-Sum: KR Orders and the Link Action

-It is interesting to note the dimension dependence of the suppression in the BD action, where $\mu\lambda_0=-\left(\frac{l}{l_p}\right)^{d-2}\beta_d C_1^{(d)}$ where $l$ is the discreteness scale \cite{glaser1,glaser2}.
-In $d=2$, for example, $\mu\lambda_0 = -4$ and hence there is no suppression.
-For all $d\geq 3$, however, by adjusting $l/l_p$, one can find a suitable suppression regime.
-In $d=4$, in particular, there is a suppression for all $l\gtrapprox 1.452\,l_p$.
-0.1in We note that the restricted {\sts} in the {\lc} calculation also includes BL orders which are {\it{not}} entropically dominant, for example the $(n-1)$-element antichain with just one relation with the $n^{\mathrm{th}}$ element.
+We note that the restricted {\sts} in the calculation of \cite{carlip} also includes {bilayer} orders which are {\it{not}} entropically dominant, for example the $(n-1)$-element antichain with just one relation with the $n^{\mathrm{th}}$ element.
 These nevertheless seem important in estimating the leading order contribution to the CST {\sts}.
-This suggests that the restriction to appropriate subsets of $\Omega_n$ may be crucial in obtaining the right semi-classical approximation of the CST {\sts}.
+This suggests that the restriction to appropriate larger subsets of $\Omega_n$ may be crucial in obtaining the right semi-classical approximation of the CST {\sts}.